What are Stress and anxiety in children? How to help a child with stress and anxiety?

 Physical symptoms of stress or anxiety can include decreased appetite, other changes in eating habits, headache, new or recurrent bedwetting, nightmares, sleep disturbances, upset stomach or vague stomach pain, or other physical symptoms with no physical illness

-Emotional or behavioral symptoms may include anxiety, worry, not able to relax, new or recurring fears (fear of the dark, fear of being alone, fear of strangers), clinging, unwilling to let parents out of sight, anger, crying, whining, unable to control emotions, aggressive or stubborn behavior, going back to behaviors present at a younger age and not wanting to participate in family or school activities.
+Emotional or behavioral symptoms may include anxiety, worry, not able to relax, new or recurring fears (fear of the dark, fear of being alone, fear of strangers), clinging, unwillingness to let parents out of sight, anger, crying, whining, unable to control emotions, aggressive or stubborn behavior, going back to behaviors present at a younger age and not wanting to participate in family or school activities.

 Common causes of stress and anxiety may include worrying about schoolwork or grades, juggling responsibilities, such as school and work or sports, overpacked schedules, problems with friends, bullying, or peer group pressures, changing schools, moving, or dealing with housing problems or homelessness, having negative thoughts about themselves, going through body changes, in both boys and girls, seeing parents go through a divorce or separation, money problems in the family or living in an unsafe home or neighborhood.